-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Changelly consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Changelly consists of four parts: general info, fees, deposit methods and security.

 How does it work at Changelly?

-Changelly is one of the absolutely best exchanges when it comes to finding the best available rates of the different trading pairs on the market.
-To be perfectly clear though, Changelly is not an exchange per se.
-Rather, it is a cryptocurrency exchange service.
-The platform is non-custodial, meaning that when you purchase cryptocurrencies at Changelly, what you’re really doing is purchasing cryptocurrencies from another cryptocurrency exchange.
-Accordingly, Changelly provides you with a window into other cryptocurrency exchanges (Binance, Bittrex, Poloniex and HitBTC), all so that you can find the best price for you.
-According to information to Cryptowisser, Changelly is expecting to soon also include Huobi in its group of exchanges it picks rates from.
+Changelly is one of the best exchanges when it comes to finding the best available rates for the different trading pairs on the market.
+To be clear though, Changelly is not an exchange per se, it is a crypto exchange service.
+The platform is non-custodial, meaning that when you purchase cryptos on Changelly, what you’re doing is buying crypto from another exchange.
+Changelly provides you with a window into other exchanges (Binance, Bittrex, Poloniex and HitBTC), all so that they can provide the best price for you.

-These advantages are all strong advantages in our opinion.
-In particular, we like that Changelly’s gateway structure helps the trader to find the best rates, that they have transparent fees and that they have support staff responding to user requests through an online live chat 24 hours a day, 7 days a week.
-Very impressive indeed.
+In our opinion, these advantages are all strong advantages.
+In particular, we like that Changelly’s gateway structure helps the trader find the best rates, that they have transparent fees and that they have support staff responding to user requests through an online live chat 24 hours a day, seven days a week.
+Very impressive, indeed.

 Changelly Affiliate Program